FastPass FAQ’s for Faculty

 Q: If a student takes an Eastern University undergraduate online course in the summer that is not on the list of FastPass courses, will he/she have to pay for that course?

-A: No. Any fully online undergraduate course offered through Eastern University in Summer I or Summer II is eligible for free (or reduced, as in the case of commuters) tuition, as long as the student has met the criteria stated for full-time enrollment and satisfactory academic progress in the previous fall and spring semesters.
+A: No. Any fully online undergraduate course offered through Eastern University in Summer I or Summer II is eligible for free (or reduced, as in the case of commuters) tuition, as long as the student has met the criteria stated for full-time enrollment in the previous fall and spring semesters.
 The list provided on the FastPass website only indicates courses that satisfy specific general education requirements.

 Q: What about summer courses at Eastern that are held on-ground or hybrid?
 Are they eligible for FastPass.